conda/conda/docs/source/user-guide/troubleshooting.rst

        # #   ssl_verify to False disables certification verification.
 The value for
        # #   ssl_verify can also be (1) a path to a CA bundle file, (2) a path to a
        # #   directory containing certificates of trusted CA, or (3) 'truststore'
-       # #   to use the OS certificate store.
+       # #   to use the operating system certificate store.
        # #
        # ssl_verify: true